playgameservices/cpp-android-basic-samples/README.md

 * **minimalist**: Demonstrates a minimal use case for the Google Play Game Services API.

-* **TbmpSkeletonNative**: A trivial, turn-based multiplayer game.
-Many players can play together in this thrilling game, in which they send a shared gamestate string back and forth until someone finishes or cancels, or the second-to-last player leaves.
-Be the last one standing!

-* **Button-Clicker**: Demonstrates real-time multiplayer using invites or quickmatch

 * **Teapots**: Demonstrates use of the Leaderboard and Achievement APIs.

 Pre-requisites